 - The readings of this encoder make use of the Arduino intrrupt function, for this reason they are faster and more precise: a good solution for reading optical encoders, such as those used on DART_Speciale.

-- the reading accuracy of this encoder is slightly lower than that of the TOP SPINNER, it is not sufficient for an optical encoder, but it is more than enough to read a conductive encoder.
+- the reading fof this encoder is slightly lower than that of the TOP SPINNER, but it is more than enough to read a conductive encoder , since the readings are twice as fast than that of the generic encoders.

-- The Side-spinner functionality has to be activated through the DART_EDITOR.
+- The Side-spinner functionality has to be activated through the DART_EDITOR ( GENERAL item, SPINNERS selector).